-To obtain hearing times, access the Judicial Automated Calendaring System (JACS) from the Ninth Circuit Website, Osceola County, Division 61-G. Hearing times are listed in 15 minute increments.
-To schedule hearings longer than 15 minutes you may stack, consecutive increments (30 minute hearing would be two 15 minute increments i.e., 10:00 and 10:15).
-After coordinating hearing time(s) with opposing counsel or self-represented litigant, please contact the Judicial Assistant by EMAIL with the agreed upon date/time at 610SCEOLA@NINTHCIRCUIT.ORG.
+with opposing counsel or pro-se litigant, please contact the Judicial Assistant by EMAIL with the agreed upon date/time at 610SCEOLA@NINTHCIRCUIT.ORG.
 Once the date/time is confirmed by the Judicial Assistant, prepare and file the Notice of Hearing with the Clerk of Court and provide a courtesy copy to the Judicial Assistant via e-mail no later than two weeks prior to the hearing.